mmark0416/music-player/README.md

 # Music Player with useContext Hook in React

-A small project to practice the useContext Hook in React.
+A small project to practice the useContext Hook in React with Tailwindcss.

 #### Install node moduls: